michalc/projections/README.md

 - Number of element are minimised.
 Specifically, a single `path` element is used for the map rather than a `path` element per land mass.
 - *Adding/removing elements from the DOM are minimised
 - *DOM attribute modification is limited.
-[This was also more important when]
 - *Hammering layout is avoided, i.e. chains of making modifications to layout, then reading layout.

 *These were more important in previous versions when there were multiple `path` elements.